Termless protest: History

 On 16 June 2018, a bill on pension reform in Russia was submitted to the State Duma.
 The project for reforming the pension system in the country provided for a gradual increase in the retirement age for most citizens from 1 January 2019.

 The impending reform displeased a significant part of Russians, and street protests began in various cities of the country.
 One of these protests was the all-Russian protest on 9 September on a single voting day, appointed by politician Alexei Navalny.
 In Moscow, the mayor's office refused to hold a rally on Tverskaya Street, without offering an alternative venue.
 The Moscow rally did take place on Pushkinskaya Square.
 It was attended by several thousand people and it was dispersed as inconsistent with the authorities.
 However, in the evening, several young people gathered at the monument to Pushkin.
 They announced the start of an termless protest action.
-At midnight, Rosgvardia officers arrived at the monument and detained some of the protesters.
+At midnight, Rosgvardiya soldiers arrived at the monument and detained some of the protesters.
 The remaining 15 people went to spend the night at the nearby monument to Tvardovsky on Strastnoy Boulevard.
 They called on all those who were not indifferent to join them, put forward a number of demands: the cancellation of the pension reform, the resignation of the president and the government, the abolition of Article 282 of the Criminal Code, the dissolution of Roskomnadzor, and decided to stay on the street until the requirements were met.